mcmonkeyprojects/Sentinel/README.md

 - **IMPORTANT:**
 - NPC's won't do melee damage?
 In your config.yml file, toggle the setting that says "workaround damage" to true, and restart your server!
 - NPC's won't do ranged damaged, or protection plugins causing problems?
 In your config.yml file, toggle the setting that says "enforce damage" to true, and restart your server!
+- Note that back-support for older versions is sometimes limited.
+Compatibility is tested mainly on the most recent one or two versions.
+1.8.8 servers are supported as the oldest option, but not fully functional.
+See notes here: https://wiki.citizensnpcs.co/Minecraft_1.8

 ### Usage